Susie

 Leon

 In dating situations, sexual coercion is prevalent.
-It is important to know that sexual coercion is experienced by both sexes although statistics do point towards women being more likely to be victims.
+It is important to know that sexual coercion is experienced by both sexes, although statistics do point towards women being more likely to be victims.
 Male survivors of rape like Leon can experience mixed feelings that can lead towards lasting or adverse psychological consequences.
 In Leon’s case, it is important to understand that if orgasm or erection occurs during a sexual assault, it may lead to anxiety and confusion between both male rape and female rape survivors.
 Men are socially conditioned to be able to protect themselves and be physically strong.
-They are more likely to believe that reporting the assault may lead to admitting personal blame or reflect weakness (Robert Crooks, 2014).
+They are more likely to believe that reporting the assault may lead to admitting personal blame or reflecting weakness (Robert Crooks, 2014).

 References